uncle-droy/DatabaseEngineInC/README.md

 The following commands are working properly:

--OPEN: Select a database file to work on\n
+-OPEN: Select a database file to work on
 -CREATE: Create a new database file
 -OVERVIEW: Show list of all data inside a db
 -INSERT: Insert new data in the database